wassname/discovering_latent_knowledge/mjc_notes.md

 - [ ] in the TQS notebook they only get the mean from the generated tokens
 - [ ] they only interven on the ones that are not padded... wait no they passed in no token pos in honesty
 - [ ] but they did in TQA

+OK so I got my pipeline working, and it's the same.
+And it uses the PCA.

+Next step simply, and put into a dataset.
+Then I can try the ranking